 If you are like most people, you probably take your teeth for granted.
 You may not think about them until something goes wrong.
 One common dental emergency is a knocked-out tooth.
 If you are unlucky enough to knock out a tooth, it is important to know what to do.
+You might need emergency dental care as soon as possible.

 What is A Knocked-Out Tooth?